mitryp/clear-formatting/README.md

 ```

 #### More complexity
-There is more complex example below.
-Imagine you need to make a fixed-width column of integers, and, moreover, to place
+There is a more complex example below.
+Imagine you need to make a fixed-width column of integers, and, moreover, to
-the sign and the digits at the opposite sides of the column.
-The code below illustrates the implementation of this task:
+place the sign and the digits at the opposite sides of the column.
+The code below illustrates the implementation of this
+task:

 ```python
 column_format = ValueFormatter(formats.Width(15), formats.Sign.ALL, formats.Align.SPLIT_WITH_SIGN)